Plated Finish Ware

-Plated pieces varied in finish from a dull, silvery gray to a low luster to a bright mirror polish.
+Plated finishes varied from a dull, silvery gray to a low luster to a bright mirror polish.

 Griswold's "Silverlike" was a matte, unpolished chrome finish.
-Wagner's "Silverlite" appears to have been the same.
+It's main purpose appeared to be as rust-proofing.

-Griswold's "Du Chro" was a combination, the bottoms and insides being satin, the sides, tops of handles, and other highlights being highly polished.
-This finish may have been a bit of marketing spin on leaving unpolished those parts that would be far too labor-intensive to polish or would otherwise soon become marred by usage anyway.
+Griswold's "Du Chro", said to mean "dull chrome", was a combination, the bottoms and insides being satin, the sides, tops of handles, and other highlights being highly polished.
+This finish may have been a bit of marketing spin on leaving unpolished those parts that would be impossible or far too labor-intensive to polish or would otherwise soon become marred by usage anyway.

 Plating was popular enough that even cast iron cookware toys were seen plated.